Image

 Changing Major to CS or CM/Declaring CS Minor: Advisors are unable to meet individually with students interested in a change of major or declaring a minor.

-Change of Major: Students interested in changing or declaring a secondary major in CS or CM must attend a Change of Major meeting.
+Change of Major: Students interested in changing or declaring a secondary major in CS or CM must submit an application or attend a Change of Major meeting respectively.
 Secondary majors are only eligible after completing their primary major requirements and applying to graduate.
-Find requirements and register online at the following links:
+Find requirements at the following links:

 Computer Science: https://www.cc.gatech.edu/create-application-changing-majors-computer-science